SOlaCoder005/coca-women-wellness/README.md

 CWW aspires to assist in supporting initiatives around the wellbeing of minority ethnic communities, particularly African and Caribbean communities.
 As a means to contribute to diversity and inclusion initiatives in the creative industry, CWW also shares content that has been curated by mindfulness and wellbeing influencers from the African Caribbean diaspora.

-A secondary goal for CWW is to foster an online wellbeing community for users through sharing digital resources as well as hosting in-person/online and social meetups (e.g. in-person and zoom).
+A secondary goal for CWW is to foster an online wellbeing community for users through sharing digital resources; as well as hosting in-person/online and social meetups (e.g. in-person and zoom).

 ## 2. User Experience (UX)

 ### 2.1 User Stories (Strategy)

-#### **2.1.1 Market climate**
+#### **2.1.1 Market Research**

 Through market research, the following findings supported the conceptualisation of the Coca Women Wellness Website: